Skip to main content

 • Move your router to the part of your home where internet demand is highest.

 • If you cannot move the router, consider a Wi-Fi mesh network.
-This will allow you to easily and strategically place connection hotspots for the same network on different floors and areas within your home.
+This will allow you to easily and strategically place access points for the same network on different floors and areas within your home.

 • Contact your Internet Service Provider for options.